-- The external power supply and battery are component parts of the medical electrical equipment system. - The ventilator is considered as a high flow device as its maximum flow output at pressure of 40.6 PSI is around 100 L/min.
+- The ventilator is considered as a high flow device as its maximum flow output at pressure of 40.6 PSI is around 100 L/min.
 It should only be connected to a pipeline system that allows for the indicated high flow to avoid interfering with the operation of adjacent equipment. - Always ensure that all components are assembled correctly and ready for use. - When selecting very small tidal volumes during ventilation of infants, take into consideration the dead space in the patient circuit.